 Mobile traffic first surpassed desktop traffic in 2018.
 Its usage keeps rising.
 Are you reading this on your phone?
-Well, you could!
+Well, it would look the same if you did!
 So what does this mobile-first indexing mean for your website?

 First and foremost: Make sure your site looks and functions on mobile devices just as a visitor would expect.

 Before publishing a page, preview it on desktop, mobile, tablet, and other devices (i.e. different phone screen sizes and OSes).
 You can use Google Mobile Friendly Test, Responsinator, or Chrome DevTools to help with this.

 If you’re using a modern website system, it is already responsive “out of the box”.
 Thus, this step should be the easiest!

 Still want more?
 Google has some additional guidelines to follow.

 As an example, here’s our site in the Google Mobile Friendly Test: